Elections in Australia: Electoral commissions

 The Australian Electoral Commission (AEC) is the federal government agency responsible for organising, conducting and supervising federal elections, by-elections and referendums.
 The AEC is also responsible for setting electoral boundaries and redistributions, and maintains the Commonwealth electoral roll.
-State and Territory Electoral Commissions perform an equivalent role for State and Territory elections.
-The Australian electoral roll is also used by the state and territory Electoral Commissions to conduct State, Territory and local government elections, except Western Australia which maintains its own electoral roll.
+State and territory electoral commissions perform an equivalent role for state and territory elections.
+The Australian electoral roll is also used by the state and territory electoral commissions to conduct state, territory and local government elections, except for Western Australia which maintains its own electoral roll.

 Voter enrolment

 Enrolment on the electoral roll, known in some other countries as registration, is compulsory for all Australian citizens aged 18 years and over.
 Residents in Australia who had been enrolled as British subjects on 25 January 1984 continue to be enrolled and vote.
 (Almost 163,000 voters were recorded as British subjects on the electoral roll in 2009.)

 As of 2024, the deadline to enrol or update enrolment information such as address is 7 days after the writ of election is issued.